Western Carolina downed Wofford with a basket by Trey Sumler with two seconds left in the game. (Photos courtesy: Mark Haskett, WCU Public Relations)

 Larry Hunter, one of the National Collegiate Athletic Association (NCAA) leaders in coaching victories, was named Western Carolina University's 17th head men's basketball coach all time on April 29, 2005.
 His impact was felt immediately.

 Known for his offensive prowess, Hunter brought an up-tempo offense to Cullowhee and the Catamounts responded by making a school-record 221 3-pointers, while tying or setting the single-game school record for 3-pointers made in a game on six occasions.
-WCU again surpassed the school benchmark for treys in 2007-08 and 2008-09.
-The record now stands at 274 made 3-pointers which occurred during the 2008-09 season.
+The record now stands at 274 made 3-pointers which occurred during the 2009-10 season.
+The top-eight slots in the school record books for 3-point field goals made in a season belong to Larry Hunter coached teams.

 During his time as a head coach, Hunter has made 11 overall NCAA tournament appearances, while making seven as an assistant coach.